steveklabnik/avr-emulator/README.markdown

 ## Summary

 This is an Atmel 8-bit AVR Emulator written in Rust with a React frontend for rendering a debugger.
-The two are connected via a websocket server.
+The two communicate via a websocket server.
 Check out the live demo at [realscout.github.io/avr-emulator](http://realscout.github.io/avr-emulator).

 * The React/Redux debugger is located in the `debugger` directory
 * The Rust websocket server and emulator library are located in the `server` directory